backdrop-contrib/youtube/README.txt

 or with 'https://' rather than 'http://'.
 The last format can be provided with additional parameters (ignored) and v does not have to be the first parameter.

+To enable Colorbox support, enable the YouTube Field Colorbox module included in this directory and consult its README file.

 CONFIGURATION
 --------------